The Building Code

 The Building Code is a key building control mechanism in New Zealand and is contained in Schedule 1 of the Building Regulations 1992 (all but Schedule 1 – The Building Code has been revoked).

-As a performance-based regulation, the Building Code sets the performance standards that all building work must meet.
+As a performance-based regulation, the Building Code sets the performance standards that all new building work must meet to the extent required by the Building Act.

 'Performance-based' means it does not prescribe how building work should be done but states how the building and its components must perform once the building work is complete.
 As such, it focuses on building outcomes and does not stipulate that any particular design, construction method or type of materials must be used to achieve a particular outcome.